 This post contains affiliate links.
 If you click and buy, I may make a commission, at no cost to you.
 See my disclosure policy for more information.

-Do you want to invest in a baby play gym but not sure when the best time to get one is?
+Do you want to invest in a baby play gym but are not sure when the best time to get one is?
 Well, you can introduce a simple baby gym with a few toys to your little one from birth.
-They will only be able to focus on the toys closest to them, but it does still encourage learning and developing of new skills.
+They will only be able to focus on the toys closest to them, but it does still encourage learning and developing new skills.

 Is a Baby Gym Good for my Baby’s Development?